-This updated edition of a best-selling classic shows you how to structure your visuals as carefully as a writer structures a story or a composer structures their music.
+This updated edition of a best-selling classic shows you how to structure your visuals as carefully as a writer structures a story or composers structure their music.
 The Visual Story teaches you how to design and control the structure of your production using the basic visual components of space, line, shape, tone, color, movement, and rhythm.
 You can use these components to effectively convey moods and emotions, create a visual style, and utilize the important relationship between the visual and the story structures.

 Using over 700 color illustrations, author Bruce Block explains how understanding the connection between story and visual structures will guide you in the selection of camera angles, lenses, actor staging, composition, set design and locations, lighting, storyboard planning, camera coverage, and editing.